cheqd/cheqd-node/README.md

 ## Quick start for joining cheqd networks

-Join our [**cheqd Community Slack**](http://cheqd.link/join-cheqd-slack) for help, question, and support if you are looking at joining either the cheqd mainnet or the testnet/ Either the cheqd team, or one of your fellow node operators will be happy to offer some guidance.
+Join our [**cheqd Community Slack**](http://cheqd.link/join-cheqd-slack) for help, question, and support if you are looking at joining either the cheqd mainnet or the testnet.
+Either the cheqd team, or one of your fellow node operators will be happy to offer some guidance.

 ### Mainnet